dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-dynamodb.md

       ]'
 ```

 If you want to control the DynamoDB partition key, you can specify it in metadata.
-Reusing the example above, here's how to use a different partition key, in this case, `pkey`.
+Below, reuse the previous example with a different partition key - in this case, `pkey`.

 ```shell
 curl -X POST http://localhost:3500/v1.0/state/<store_name> \